turingschool/front-end-curriculum/lessons/module-2/build-an-npm-module-mod2.md

 ## Set Up a Basic NPM Module

+### Sign up for an NPM account

+First you need to sign up for an NPM account over at [npmjs.org](https://npmjs.org).
+Remember the username you use to create an account - you'll need this later!

+Also make sure you verify the email address that you sign up with.
+They will likely send you an email confirmation to verify.

+### Create a new GitHub Repo

+Create a new GitHub repo from the GitHub web UI to host your npm package.
+You can name it whatever you'd like.
+(Something like `fake-package` is just fine.)

+Make sure when you create your new GitHub repo you check the box that says 'Initialize this repository with a README', and add a `.gitignore` file.
+From the dropdown menu of pre-generated `.gitignore` files, choose 'Node'.

+### Create the Package Directory

 Create a new directory named after your new fancy node module (**USE lowercase ONLY!**)

 ```